Mastercard-Gateway/woocommerce-simplify-payment-gateway-plugin/README.md

 ## Installation

-Please note this plugin requires WooCommerce 3.6 and above.

 **Minimum Requirements**

-* WooCommerce 3.6 or greater
+* WooCommerce 3.9.2 or greater
 * PHP version 5.3 or greater
 * cURL

-The module has been tested with the following versions of WooCommerce:
+The module has been tested and is supported with the following versions of WooCommerce:
-- 3.6
-- 3.7
-- 3.8
-- 3.9
-- 4.0
+3.9.2 - 4.9.0

 ### Steps
 1. Download the latest plugin zip file from [this link](https://github.com/simplifycom/woocommerce-simplify-payment-gateway-plugin/releases/latest).
-You can also download previous versions [here](https://github.com/simplifycom/woocommerce-simplify-payment-gateway-plugin/releases)

 2. Add New Plugin
   ![Add New Plugin](./docs/Wordpress_AddNew_Plugin.png "Add New Plugin")